Frequently Asked Questions from Parents

 6. What is this I've heard about my student needing to pick a major?
 What if she doesn't know what she wants to do right now?

 In the spring semester of 10th grade, during the Individual Graduation Plan (IGP) meeting, students do select a major.
 Beginning in elementary school and throughout middle school, students begin exploring career areas and clusters.
 In high school, students are asked to define a major by the end of 10th grade to give the student's career exploration a focus.
 Students must complete 4 approved electives to complete a major.
 Students may change their major beyond 10th grade, however, this may limit the time they have left to earn credits toward a new major.

 7. How can I have my child take the PSAT (Preliminary SAT)?
 Does the ACT offer a practice test like the SAT does with the PSAT?

 Rock Hill High School offers the PSAT each fall for college bound 10th and 11th grade students that register.
 This test is a practice SAT that offers detailed feedback on test results.
 RHHS gives this test each October and registration will be done in the Guidance Office in the weeks preceding the test date.
 There is a cost to register and that is usually around $20.
-In 11th grade, student PSAT scores are screened for quailfying in the National Merit Scholarship program.
+In 11th grade, student PSAT scores are screened for qualifying in the National Merit/National Achievement Scholarship programs.

 **4 year college prep students should register to take the Test Prep elective offered at RHHS.
 This course gives students practice, strategies and helpful information for SAT and ACT.
 Consider this course when selecting courses in the spring!